goggin13/venmo-ios-sdk-sample-app/README.md

 To run the sample application:

 1. Install CocoaPods (if you haven't already)
-2. In the project's root directory, run 'pod install'
+2. In the project's root directory, run `pod install`
 3. Open `VenmoIOSSDKSampleApp.xcworkspace`
 4. `Run` the application